A brand-new heart-pounding technothriller from Keith Thomson, acclaimed author of ONCE A SPY.

-KEITH THOMSON is the author of Once a Spy.
-He is a former semi-pro baseball player in France, a filmmaker with a short film shown at Sundance, a cartoon artist for the Newsday editorial section, and a screenwriter who currently lives… More about Keith Thomson
+Keith Thomson is the author of Once a Spy.
+He is a former semi-pro baseball player in France, a filmmaker with a short film shown at Sundance, a cartoon artist for the Newsday editorial section, and a screenwriter who currently lives in Alabama.
+He… More about Keith Thomson

 Ebook | $5.99

 Published by Anchor Feb 25, 2014| 384 Pages| ISBN 9780307949912